Luis-Nobrega/OSIRIS_with_Checkpoints/VisXD_user_guide.md

 ## Introduction

 Welcome to the VisXD Visualization User Guide.
 This document walks you through everything you need to get started with VisXD inside a Singularity (Apptainer) container on an HPC cluster.
 By the end of this guide, you’ll know how to request and transfer the container, configure your environment, and launch VisXD to generate interactive graphics.
+The point of this software is to end the need of downloading files from HPC clusters to local machines and instead use the HPC resources and the local GUI to treat data, as simulations are running.

 ---